-M. A. ENGLISH - IV SEMESTER

-INDIAN WRITING IN ENGLISH TRANSLATION
+M. A. ENGLISH - IV SEMESTER INDIAN WRITING IN ENGLISH TRANSLATION

-Lesson Compilation

-Prof. Anupama Vohra

-CDOE.
-University of Jammu

-CDOE, University of Jammu, Jammu

-Editing & Proof Reading Prof. Anupama Vohra

-CDOE, University of Jammu, Jammu
+Lesson Compilation Prof. Anupama Vohra CDOE, University of Jammu, Jammu Editing & Proof Reading Prof. Anupama Vohra CDOE, University of Jammu, Jammu

-Course Coordinator Prof. Anupama Vohra

-CDOE, University of Jammu, Jammu Teacher Incharge Dr. Jasleen Kaur

-CDOE, University of Jammu, Jammu
+Course Coordinator Prof. Anupama Vohra CDOE, University of Jammu, Jammu Teacher Incharge Dr. Jasleen Kaur CDOE, University of Jammu, Jammu

-© Centre for Distance & Online Education, University of Jammu, Jammu, 2025
+© Centre for Distance and Online Education, University of Jammu, Jammu 2025

 - All rights reserved.
-No part of this work may be reproduced in any form, by mimeograph or any other means, without permission in writing from the CDOE, University of Jammu. - The script writer shall be responsible for the lesson/script submitted to the CDOE and any plagiarism shall be his/her entire responsibility.
+No part of this work may be reproduced in any form, by mimeograph or any other means, without permission in writing from the CDOE, University of Jammu. - The script writer shall be responsible for the lesson / script submitted to the CDOE and any plagiarism shall be his / her entire responsibility.

-Printed at: Classic Printers /May 2025/425 Books
+Printed by: Raina Art Printers / January 2025/500 Books